mosip/documentation/docs/aws-installation-guidelines-new.md

 *   The above table is just a placeholder for hostnames, the actual name itself varies from organisation to organisation.

-### Certificate requirements:
+### Certificate requirements

-As only secured https connections are allowed via nginx server will need below mentioned valid ssl certificates:
+As only secured `https` connections are allowed via nginx server, you will need the below mentioned valid ssl certificates:

-*   One valid wildcard ssl certificate related to domain used for accesing Observation cluster, this will be created using ACM (Amazon certificate manager).
+*   One valid wildcard ssl certificate related to domain used for accesing Observation cluster which will be created using ACM (Amazon certificate manager).
 In above e.g. \*.[org.net](http://org.net/) is the similiar example domain.

-*   One valid wildcard ssl certificate related to domain used for accessing Mosip cluster, this will be created using ACM (Amazon certificate manager).
-In above e.g \*.[sandbox.xyz.net](http://sandbox.xyz.net/) is the similiar example domain.
+*   One valid wildcard ssl certificate related to domain used for accessing MOSIP cluster which will be created using ACM (Amazon certificate manager).
+In above e.g. \*.[sandbox.xyz.net](http://sandbox.xyz.net/) is the similiar example domain.

-### Prerequisites to be done in Personal Computer for complete deployment:
+### Prerequisite for complete deployment in Personal Computer

 *   [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) client version 1.23.6